 Unless they will be butchered in a few months, bucklings should be wethered because intact bucks get stinky and pee on themselves.
 They also tend to fight with each other during the breeding season.
 If you are selling male goats as pets, they should be wethered before the new owner takes them home.

 Bucklings are usually wethered between 2 and 3 months of age.
 Most veterinary professionals discourage wethering too early because they want to give the urinary tract time to develop.
-There is a concern that if a wether gets urinary calculi (stones), they will be more likely to cause a blockage if the urethra is smaller.

 There are three ways to wether a goat, and breeders can easily learn the methods themselves.
 Each one has a unique set of advantages and disadvantages.